gvwilson/sensibleadventures/cloudherd/new.md

 "They're not really the most sociable of creatures," Granna Fee said dryly.

 Grappa Gas harrumphed.
-"You just have to get to know them.
-I wonder if any of their chicks will be Gifted this year?
-That would be a thing, wouldn't it?
-Oh, and down there, is that---saints, is that a person down there?"

-"Where?"
-Noxy pushed the heavy fleece aside and scrambled to the cloud's leading edge.
-"I don't see, where?"

-Grappa Gas shook his head.
-"Sorry, girl, it was just a troll."
-He patted her shoulder.

-"Someone needs to remember to wear his glasses when he's out and about," Granna Fee sniffed pointedly.
-Grappa Gas harrumphed again, but didn't reply.
+"You just have to get to know them."

+"Do you think they'd want to meet the tiger?"
+Noxy asked.
+"I mean, another Gifted might..."
+She trailed off.

+"Let's worry about today before we start making social arrangements," Granna Fee said.

 It had taken Sergeant Dorbu and his men a day to hike up the pass to Stale Leftovers.
-The Staler cloudherds covered the same distance in less than half an hour, even with the headwind.
+The Staler cloudherds covered the same distance in less than an hour, even with the headwind.
 "There," Granna Fee said, pointing at a thin plume of smoke.

 Grappa Gas frowned.
 "I thought he said there were just a few of them."